 Discharge and/or Vaginal issues in Female Puppies

-It is fairly common for female puppies to have a bit of discharge from their vulva (sometimes appearing as wet yellowish/greenish mucus, other times as crust).
-This occurs when the pup is chubby as their belly fat may overlap or cause the vulva to be pushed in and collects bacteria.
-Most female puppies will not experience this, but once in a while, it happens.
+It is fairly common for female puppies to have a bit of discharge from their vulva.
+Sometimes appearing as wet yellowish/greenish mucus, other times as crust.
+Until pups learn to clean themselves, you may need to help.
+Use a wet wipe.
+Eventually, usually by 3 months, they will clean themselves own self.
+This most often occurs when the pup is chubby as their belly fat may overlap the vulva to be pushed in and then collects bacteria.
+Most female puppies will not experience this, but once in a while, it happens in about 1 out of 10.
 As long as your pup isn't running a fever, this is usually a non-event and can be remedied with the following steps:

 1. Gently wipe the vulva area with a wet wipe.